MedICL-VU/PRISM/README.md

 Iterative correction for multiple tumors | ![iterative_all](figs/iterative_results_supp.png) Qualitative results with compared methods | ![qualitative_results](figs/qualitative_results.png)

+The quantitative results can be viewed in our [paper](https://arxiv.org/abs/2404.15028).

 ## Datasets
 The anatomical differences among individuals and ambiguous boundaries are present in the datasets.